sandint2011/mc-shader-exploration/Diffuse Lighting Shader/README.md

 * `shadow`, which simply passes the shadow texture.
 * `composite`, which does the majority of the lighting and diffuse calculations, and pulls from the previous shader passes to draw shadows as well.
 * `final`, which gamma corrects the color before finally outputting to the screen.
+* `distort`, which simply holds a function for distorting shadow vertices, which is used in two separate shaders.